Haru1O1/Haru1O1.github.io/_posts/2025-01-16-Learning_HTML_Day5_6.md

     ```
 - CSS Classes
     - Group of CSS properties that will be applied to any element
-    - Instead of using style like the above classes can be used
+    - Instead of using a style like the above classes can be used
 - Tailwind CSS
     - CSS framework that is a large repository with predefined CSS classes
     - There is an extension for it in Visual Studios as well